SynicalMX/Vals-Tech/README.md

-# Vals Tech
+# Val's Tech

 A datapack for Minecraft 1.18.1, uses Smithed libraries.

+## Installation

+Download both the resource pack and the data pack, and put it in their respective folders.